nicomazz/benza/README.md

 # Benza

-Benza is a mobile app developed by team "Bravo" as project for "Principle of software engineering" couse in the University of Aberdeen.
-All the project is at the very beginning.
+Benza is a mobile app developed by team "Bravo" as a project for a series of sustained study courses focused on software development at the University of Aberdeen.

 ![alt text](https://raw.githubusercontent.com/nicomazz/benza/master/demo_image.png)

-The following technologies/languages/frameworks has been used:
+The following technologies/languages/frameworks have been used:
 - Flutter
    - Dart programming language
 - Python